Unsere SNBThemenInvestitionenMethodology

 3.5.
 Fossil Fuel Expansionists Data

-We use Urgewald‘s Global Oil and Gas Exit List (GOGEL) and Global Coal Exit List (GCEL) to determine whether a company is expanding into new fossil fuel reserves and is therefore considered fossil fuel expansionist.
+We use Urgewald‘s Global Oil and Gas Exit List (GOGEL) and Global Coal Exit List (GCEL) to determine whether a company is expanding into new fossil fuel reserves and is therefore considered a fossil fuel expansionist.

 4. SNB investment exclusions